Types of CRM Software: Which One Is Right for Your Business?

 Customer relationship management (CRM) software is a tool businesses use to manage and improve their relationships and interactions with existing and potential customers.
-There are three fundamental types of CRM platforms: operational, analytical, and collaborative.
-In this article, we outline the features and benefits of each type of CRM system, including their best use cases, to help you choose which one best fits your business needs.
-We also explore our top-recommended providers for each type of CRM.
+There are four fundamental types of CRMs: operational, analytical, collaborative, and strategic.
+Here, we outline the features and benefits of each type of CRM system, including their best use cases and examples, to help you choose which one best fits your business needs.

 Download our free CRM e-book today to get a deeper understanding of CRM software features, integrations, strategies, and implementation.